hpatnadeeshan/MS-2/README.md

 ![Restart](./assets/features/reset.jpg)

 10. **Sound button on the game page:**
     + You can use this button to turn sounds on or off.

 ![Sound button](./assets/features/sound.jpg)

 11. **Path for the bunny on the game page:**
     + The bunny moves along this path as you progress in the game.
 When you win, the bunny reaches its hole.

 ![Path for the bunny](./assets/features/rabbit-path.jpg)

 ### Future Features

-1. I wanto add a feature which will allow to add users to database with a username and password.
+1. I want to add a feature that will allow to add users to the database with a username and password.
-2. I want add a feature that user can save their game.
+2. I want to add a feature that user can save their game.
-3. I want add sound effects for animation of the game.
+3. I want to add sound effects for the animation of the game.
-4. Add a high score leader board to the game to allow the user to add their name and record the moves and time.
+4. Add a high-score leaderboard to the game to allow the user to add their name and record the moves and time.
-5. I want to add a more levels to the game then it will be harder in higher levels.
+5. I want to add more levels to the game then it will be harder in higher levels.

 ## Technologies Used